When should you worry about your inflammation?

 To best manage your autoimmune condition, Nicole will identify foods that may be causing inflammation in the body while providing you with therapeutic foods to help battle the inflammatory response and soothe symptoms.
 A holistic mind-body approach includes also discussing the role of stress, the gastrointestinal tract, and sleep patterns on your condition.

-Using Nicole’s effective B.R.A.I.N.
-Method, together you will get to the root of the problem and set the groundwork necessary for lifelong, sustainable inflammation control.
+Using Nicole’s effective The BRAIN Method, together you will get to the root of the problem and set the groundwork necessary for lifelong, sustainable inflammation control.